 The District has determined that changes in several specific circumstances are reasonably foreseeable and therefore should not be considered unlikely to occur during the course of the HCP and the term of the ITP.
 The District has determined which of these are related to Covered Activities of the District HCP and are therefore actual Changed Circumstances under the Act.
-These circumstances are discussed in Section 7.2.2, Responding to Changed Circumstances.
+These circumstances are discussed in Section 7.2.2, Considering and Responding to Changed Circumstances, which identifies the specific responses included as part of this HCP and commits the District to take those actions.
 Not reasonably foreseeable and Unforeseen Circumstances (Section 7.3, Unforeseen Circumstances) could also affect the District HCP, as provided for under the Service's HCP rules and guidelines.
 In addition, several factors that influence the ecosystem are either not known or only poorly known, as indicated in Section 7.2.1, Considering Specific Uncertainties.
 The likelihood of those factors affecting HCP conservation measures is uncertain.
 They could result in either Changed or Unforeseen Circumstances.
 The District will consult with the Service and seek a determination by the Service whether a particular event or change in a relevant circumstance or factor constitutes a Changed or Unforeseen Circumstance under the District HCP, generally on the basis of the likelihood of the change or event reasonably being anticipated to occur during an average 20-year period (the proposed term of the District HCP) and reasonably being related to the Covered Activities.
 The respective responsibilities of the District and the Service in determining Unforeseen (and therefore not "Changed") Circumstances are discussed in Section 7.3.1, Responding to Unforeseen Circumstances.